ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/00-introduction.md

     links create the bottlenecks.
 4. Finding a path from a starting condition to a goal condition.
-This is a common way to model problems in artificial intelligence applications and computerized game players.
+This is a common way to model problems in artificial intelligence applications and computerised game players.
 5. Modeling computer algorithms, to show transitions from one program state to another.
 6. Finding an acceptable order for finishing subtasks in a complex activity, such as constructing large buildings.
-7. Modeling relationships such as family trees, business or military organizations, and scientific taxonomies.
+7. Modeling relationships such as family trees, business or military organisations, and scientific taxonomies.

 The next section covers some basic graph terminology.
 The rest of the chapter will describe fundamental representations for graphs,